addamit/llm-Inferno/README.md

 This is a work in progress repo.
 Expect broken code, incomplete thoughts, and TODOs everywhere.
 But if you're also trying to figure this stuff out, feel free to follow along or suggest ideas.

+### 🙏 Inspiration

+This project is inspired by the amazing work of:

+- [Andrej Karpathy](https://github.com/karpathy) — especially his philosophy of learning by building
+- [llama.cpp](https://github.com/ggerganov/llama.cpp) and [tinygrad](https://github.com/geohot/tinygrad) — proof that you can go deep with minimal code
+- All the folks making ML more accessible, one explainer at a time